Decomposition Strategies and Multi-shot ASP Solving for Job-shop Scheduling: Experiments

-In Table~\ref{tab:Table02}, we provide a comparison of the Job- and Machine-based EST and MTWR approaches with dynamic versions of M-EST$^\text{\,d}$ and M-MTWR$^\text{\,d}$ that determine M-EST and M-MTWR values w.r.t.\ partial schedules from previous time windows.
-For each decomposition strategy and JSP instance size, we present results for the number of time windows, which amounts to the next greater integer of the average number of interrupted optimization runs in columns headed by Ints, leading to the shortest average makespan.
+In Table~\ref{tab:Table02}, we compare the previously considered M-EST decomposition to the Machine-based Most Total Work Remaining (M-MTWR) strategy, their Job-based versions J-EST and J-MTWR, as well as constrained clustering using the best feature set among those investigated in~\cite{elscge22a} for each instance.
 The considerably increased average makespans in the first two rows clearly indicate that time windows determined with Job-based decomposition strategies are less adequate than those investigating bottleneck machines in the first place, and then picking their operations based on the smallest EST or greatest MTWR value as a secondary criterion.
-While Machine-based decomposition turns out to be advantageous, there is no clear gap between the static M-EST and M-MTWR variants as well as their dynamic versions M-EST$^\text{\,d}$ and M-MTWR$^\text{\,d}$\ksverify{, and the same indifference applies to Job-based decomposition strategies whose dynamic counterparts are thus omitted}.
-That is, the heuristic to schedule operations from highly loaded machines as soon as possible works well for decomposing the considered JSP instances, yet further solution quality differences due to minor deviations in the decomposition strategy or optimization performance of \clingodl are negligible.
+While problem decomposition by constrained clustering also improves over the Job-based J-EST and J-MTWR strategies, it remains behind M-EST and M-MTWR, whose differences in average makespan are less pronounced.
+This observation suggests that bottleneck machines should play the most prominent role in decomposition and scheduling heuristics, while other features provide secondary criteria for picking operations.